emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/03-hashing-and-unit-tests.md

 Now that we're using Batch Actions, no one can call this `new` method before us.

 :::note Batch action failures
 If one Action in a set of Batch Actions fails, the entire transaction is reverted.
 This is good to note because sharded, proof-of-stake systems do not work like proof-of-work where a complex transaction with multiple cross-contract calls reverts if one call fails.
-With Axion, cross-contract calls use callbacks to ensure expected behavior, but we'll get to that later.
+With Fermi, cross-contract calls use callbacks to ensure expected behavior, but we'll get to that later.
 :::

 ## Get ready for our frontend